[Jacob Schor writing with some parts copied from Allen’s last write up]

-Last Friday after the hike up Noyes Mountain the discussion turned to this week’s hike and Jeff mistakenly thought we were headed to Hermit Falls.
+Last Friday, after the hike up Noyes Mountain, when we regrouped in the parking lot, the discussion turned to this week’s hike and Jeff mistakenly thought we were headed to Hermit Falls.
 That was an error, we are actually returning to Rattlesnake Mountain in Casco.
-Hermit Falls is next month.
+Hermit Falls isn’t until next month.

-Please note that the parking lot at Rattlesnake is limited and parking is not allowed on the road, so hikers should carpool when possible.
-Because Jeff is coming from the opposite direction most of us will be, will not heed this carpooling advice and will meet everyone at the trailhead.
+- The parking lot at Rattlesnake is limited and parking is not allowed on the road, so hikers should carpool when possible.
+Jeff is coming from the opposite direction most of us will be, so he will not heed this carpooling advice and will meet everyone at the trailhead.
+The rest of us should.

 Trailhead Address: Bri-Mar Trail, Raymond, ME 04071.

 Directions: From Route 302, turn right onto Route 85 (Webbs Mills Road).
-Drive approximately 7 miles; the trailhead and a small parking area will be on your left.
+Drive approximately 7 miles; the trailhead and a small parking area will be on your left, on the west side of the road.

 https://maps.app.goo.gl/pGU8wyFHCGnq5xzn6

 Rattlesnake Mountain in Casco is a small, 1,035 foot mountain with great views from the summit ledges, after a short about 1.0 mile climb.
 Despite the name there are no longer any rattlesnakes on Rattlesnake Mountain.
-They were once common on the mountain up until the 1880’s but there was a vigorous effort by local farmers to eradicate them, and the snakes were also hunted for their medicinal value.
+They were once common up until the 1880’s but there was a vigorous effort by local farmers to eradicate them.
+The snakes were also hunted for their medicinal value, becoming something of a cash crop.
 Any trace of rattlers has been eliminated long ago.

-Apparently an early settler named John Cash and “Rattlesnake Ben” Smith captured snakes and then rendered oil from the snakes to treat rheumatism.
+Apparently an early settler named John Cash along with another local inhabitant named “Rattlesnake Ben” Smith captured snakes and then rendered oil from the snakes to treat rheumatism.
 This would have been genuine snake oil rather than imitation.

-The idea that snake oil was or specifically rattlesnake oil is a panacea was not widely promoted in America until a man named Clark Stanley, who called himself the Rattlesnake King,. arrived at the 1893 Columbian Exposition in Chicago after spending 11 years working as a cowboy.
-Dressed as a cowboy, he debuted his snake oil for the first time in a showy manner, slaughtering and boiling live snakes on stage and then bottling the oil and selling it to customers.
-This occurred years after the Casco snakes were long gone.
-The last snake capture in Casco happened in 1870 twenty-three years before.
-The last rattlesnake in Maine in 1890.
+The idea that snake oil was, or specifically rattlesnake oil, is a panacea was not widely promoted in America until a man named Clark Stanley, who called himself the Rattlesnake King,. arrived at the 1893 Columbian Exposition in Chicago.
+Apparently, in his telling, he had spent 11 years working as a cowboy and during that time learned his snake craft from a Hopi medicine man..
+He dressed as a flamboyant cowboy, and debuted his snake oil in a showman-like performance, slaughtering and boiling live snakes on stage and then bottling the oil and selling it directly to customers.
+This occurred years after our local Casco snakes were gone.
+The last snake capture in Casco is said to have happened in 1870 twenty-three years before Clark Stanley started his business.
+The last rattlesnake sighting in Maine apparently was in 1890.

 The names of two of our local bodies of water once known as Great Rattlesnake and Little Rattlesnake had their names changed in the 1929 to Crescent Pond and Raymond Pond.